Spotlight On Angle Grinder Safety

 Make sure your clothing isn’t too loose and flapping to avoid entanglement, and ensure long hair is securely tied back.

 Shards and Projectiles

 As mentioned earlier, most angle grinder injuries are a result of shards from a shattered wheel.
 To avoid shards from a shattered disc becoming lodged in your face and costing you an eye or worse, you need to take care of the tool and use it appropriately.

 Old and worn discs are the most prone to shattering.
 In addition to checking their general condition, they usually have an expiry date and maximum speed stamped on them, often on the inner metal ring, so check those as well before use.
-Don’t use discs beyond their maximum speed or ones that are expired, and replace your discs regularly.
+Don’t use discs or blades beyond their maximum speed or ones that are expired, and replace your discs regularly.
 Bear in mind that most angle grinders run at a fixed speed of around 11,000 RPM.

 Also – please don’t try to be an inventor!
 Improvising attachments or trying to “customise” your angle grinder can lead to injuries, as the disc can break if it’s not suitable for the angle grinder it’s mounted on.
 Using parts or accessories not meant for angle grinders, or any homemade contraptions, will not only put you at risk of injury but also likely void the warranty on your machine!

 Removing the safety guard may seem tempting if it feels like it’s getting in the way, but the guard is there specifically to contain disc if it shatters and direct any disc debris away from the user.
 These days, many manufacturers offer guards which can be moved and locked into different positions, allowing you to get into tight areas, so ensure the guard is locked in place and no one is in the potential path of any flying shards if the disc does break.